szatmary/PlotFS/README.md

 A. xch1hsyyclxn2v59ysd4n8nk577sduw64sg90nr8z26c3h8emq7magdqqzq9n5

-Q. Will this work on Rasperrry Pi?
+Q. Will this work on Raspberry Pi?

 A. I haven't tested yet, but it should.
 If it doesn't let me know, I'll fix it.